vespa-engine/documentation/en/faq.md

 supporting simple types like `double` and complex types like `tensor`.
 Supply ranking data in queries in query features (e.g. different weights per customer), or look up in a [Searcher](searcher-development.html).
-Typically a document (e.g. product) "feature vector"/"weights" will be compared to a user-specific vector (tensor).
+Typically, a document (e.g. product) "feature vector"/"weights" will be compared to a user-specific vector (tensor).

 #### Where would customer specific weightings be stored?
 Vespa doesn't have specific support for storing customer data as such.